jqueguiner-gladia/gladia/src/venv-builder/README.md

 Notes :
 - If both the task and the model has an `env.yaml` file, the model custom environment will prime fot his specific model.\
-- If a model does not have an `env.yaml` file but the task do, the model will be launched using the `env.yaml` file.
+- If a model does not have an `env.yaml` file but the task do, the model will be launched using the task's `env.yaml` file.

 An `env.yaml` file is described as follow:
 ```yaml